idaholab/MontePy/doc/source/starting.rst

    Half-spaces need not be contiguous.

-Order of precedence and grouping is automatically handled by python so you can easily write complicated geometry in one-line.
+Order of precedence and grouping is automatically handled by Python so you can easily write complicated geometry in one-line.

 .. testcode::